Funding Source: Newton Fund under the responsibility of the Department for Business, Energy and Industrial Strategy (BEIS).

 AF160119 Three-Year £75,700

 This project proposes to evaluate the ability of government interventions to stimulate the economy.
-By exploring a source of exogenous variation in fiscal spending at the municipal level in Brazil, we aim to estimate how many public sector jobs are created due to an increase in public spending and whether this policy exhibit important and hard to measure spillover effects into the income and employment of the private sector.
+By exploring a source of exogenous variation in fiscal spending at the municipal level in Brazil, we aim to estimate how many public sector jobs are created due to an increase in public spending and whether this policy exhibits important and hard to measure spillover effects into the income and employment of the private sector.
 In addition, we will be able to study how heterogeneous these effects are across Brazilian regions, according to their pre-existing economic conditions such as openness to trade and credit market constraints.
 A complementary aim of this research is to increase our understanding of the effects of fiscal policy on both income inequality and consumption inequality at the municipal level of disaggregation.

-Dr Santhidran Sinnappan Universiti Tunku Abdul Rahman
+Dr Santhidran Sinnappan, Universiti Tunku Abdul Rahman

-Dr Giuseppe Alessandro Veltri University of Leicester
+Dr Giuseppe Alessandro Veltri, University of Leicester

 Engaging with Road Safety among Youth through Social Media